New tipping rules will help restaurant owners and hurt workers, advocates say

 Restaurant owners, for example, can now have waiters and waitresses perform “related, non-tipped duties” for a “reasonable time” before or after their shifts in the dining room or even during service, according to the language in the regulations.
 The list of related duties, according to the O*Net database, includes mopping floors, cleaning bathrooms, preparing salads, taking reservations and preparing dining rooms for large parties.

-“Once restaurants are up and going again, they’re going to be taking advantage of workers and having these waiters and waitresses come in early, stay late, do tons of non-tip-generating work that they’re going to get paid $2.13 an hour for,” said Elkin.
+“Once restaurants are up and going again, they’re going to be taking advantage of workers and having these waiters and waitresses come in early, stay late, do tons of non-tip-generating work that they’re going to get paid $2.13 an hour for,” Elkin said.
 “The employer is getting something that no other employer gets, which is they don’t have to pay the minimum wage for the non-tipped work.”

 The Economic Policy Institute, a nonpartisan think tank, estimates that elimination of the 80/20 rule will cost workers $700 million annually.